 Valerie Espinoza was elected Commissioner of District 3 of the Public Regulation Commission in November 2012.
 She began serving her term and was selected to be Vice-Chair of the Commission in January 2013.
 She is committed to protecting the public interest while engaging utilities to advance efficiency and clean energy sources.
-She promotes innovation and technological advancement in the telecommunications, water and transportation (train, ambulance and towing) industries and advocates for public safety as a regulator of the Fire Marshall.
+She promotes innovation and technological advancement in the electric, gas, telecommunications, water, wastewater and transportation industries and advocates for public safety in oversight of the Fire Marshal.

 2013 – present.
 Commissioner, District 3, New Mexico Public Regulation Commission (NMPRC).

 Appointed Chair of the NMPRC Wildfire Task Force.